The John F. Kennedy Center for the Performing Arts

 As the nation's center for the performing arts, the Kennedy Center is committed to increasing opportunities for all people to participate in and understand the arts.
 To fulfill that mission, the Center strives to commission, produce, and present performances reflecting the highest standards of excellence and diversity indicative of the world in which we live, and to make those performances accessible to the broadest possible audience through arts education.
 Companies who operate out of the Kennedy Center include The Washington Ballet, Shear Madness, National Symphony Orchestra, the Washington National Opera, and Broadway Across America. "

-About Kennedy Center
+- Fun Facts About the Kennedy Center

 Washington, DC 20566View on Google Maps